A close-up of the pigeon sculpture's eye.

 Locations such as the High Line, Central Park, the Metropolitan Museum Of Art, Cadman Plaza in Brooklyn, Socrates Sculpture Park in Queens and other NYC locales all have a wide variety of pieces awaiting you, from massive sculptures to eye-popping murals and graffiti.

 Best of all, it costs you nothing to pay a visit.
-Below, find the best outdoor art in NYC to stroll by on a spring day.
+Below, find the best outdoor art in NYC to stroll by for a DIY walking tour.

 RECOMMENDED: The best art shows and exhibits in NYC